Exercise Scientist · Complex pain & movement performance · Gold Coast

 Chronic & Layered Presentations

-For long-standing, multi-area stiffness or complex patterns that haven’t settled with other approaches.
+You have long-standing, multi-area stiffness or complex patterns that haven’t settled with other approaches.

 Post-Surgical & Injury Recovery